Monday, 30 March 2015

 Let the curry boil for 2 minutes, add the fried potatoes, let boil for another 2-3 minutes at medium to low heat.
 Now add the cauliflowers and fish pieces.

 Boil for 2-3 minutes.
-Its done.
+It is done.

-Serve hot on a bed of piping hot steamed rice!!
+Serve hot on a bed of piping hot steamed rice!

 Tuesday, 10 March 2015